Having lived in Manhattan for about twenty years, I’ve had my fair share of “encounters” with celebrities.

 *Celebrities generally don’t like being noticed or bothered; they (quite understandably) just want to live their lives in peace.

-*Most celebrities look worse in 'real-life' than they do in the newspapers or on TV and films.
+*Most celebrities look worse in 'real-life' than they do in the newspapers or on TV and films (for one notable exception, see below).
 Typically, they are shorter, heavier and less attractive than you would imagine – indeed, make-up and studio lighting can do wonders for one’s pulchritude).

 *Although most celebrities want to be left alone, they concurrently want to enjoy the perks of fame and privilege (that is, they can’t stand waiting in lines or waiting too long for a cab, etc.).